Spencer4792/startup/README.md

 ## main.java
 - This is the file that contains all of the javascript for the project.
 It is centered largely around ease of access.
 It has several different functionalities such as a search bar to look through projects, toggleability on certain objects so the website doesn't take up massive amounts of screen space, in addition to a scroll wheel that will come into effect when there is more information regarding the business.
 The javascript also is a large function of the chat implementation and it functions as the catalyst for the storage of user information that we collect throuh logins.

+## user.html
+- This is the file that will have user information presented.
+I will still need to attach it to a websocket, but in the meantime it works alongside the login.html page to provide basic user functionality.